Carrots Are Orange

 Nasreen’s Secret School: A True Story from Afghanistan

 After Nasreen’s parents disappear, she stops speaking.
-Her grandmother wants to help her, which leads her to take a big risk for her granddaughter.
+Her grandmother wants to help her, which leads her to take a significant risk for her granddaughter.
 This topic is a big one to introduce to young children.
 It will open dialogue.

 Children will have many questions.
 So, be prepared to answer them!